Seen on:

 How to report your Fliff winnings

 Sure, tax paperwork can be overwhelming.
-But when it comes to reporting your cash prize redemptions, the process is clear and easy to follow.
+But when it comes to reporting your real prize redemptions, the process is clear and easy to follow.

 1. Step 1: Keep track of your Fliff Cash redemptions